 In December 2017, the IASB issued Annual Improvements to IFRSs - 2015-2017 Cycle, a collection of amendments to IFRSs, in response to several issues addressed during the 2015-2017 cycle.
 The issues included in this cycle are the following: IFRS 3 - IFRS 11: Previously held interest in a joint operation, IAS 12: Income tax consequences of payments on financial instruments classified as equity, IAS 23: Borrowing costs eligible for capitalization.
 The amendments are effective for annual periods beginning on or after 1 January 2019.
-The Group will examine the impact of the above on its Financial Statements.
+The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
 The above have not been adopted by the European Union.